 3. Chronic bronchitis

-Chronic bronchitis is a bad condition, which only gets worse when it is due to Haemophilus influenzae or Streptococcus pneumonia.
+Chronic bronchitisiXA long-term lung condition in which the bronchi becomes scarred and inflamed is a bad condition, which only gets worse when it is due to Haemophilus influenzae or Streptococcus pneumonia.
 However, having an appropriate dose of Bactrim helps you cure this ailment effectively (3).

 Bactrim provides nursing moms relief from diarrhea and dysentery due to Shigella sonnei infections, Shigella flexneri, enterotoxigenic E. coli, and traveler’s diarrhea.